Sallisaw, Oklahoma: The businesses doing best are the pawnbrokers

 The shop is full of gadgets, from DVD films to chainsaws to powerful revolvers.

+More and more of Ted’s customers are unable to redeem their property, so the shop gets fuller.
 He tries to be nice.
 If someone calls and says ”I’m getting the money…”, Ted lets the gadgets stay in the store.
 The customers are Sallisaw citizens.
 Ted knows many of them.
 They are his friends and acquaintances and neighbours.

 I point to a wheelchair and Ted says that someone who pawns one is sure to have another.
 Or the owner of the wheelchair has died.
 A relative has pawned it instead.